Jared-Wood135/telco_project/README.md

 - Target audience:
     - Couples
     - Families/Dependents
+    - Non-senior citizen
 - Services Emphasis:
-    - Cell Services:
-        - Not much difference with/without/multiple
     - Internet Services:
+        - No internet or DSL
-        - Either no internet or at least bundle 3 subs
+        - No internet or at least bundle 3 add-ons
 - Payments:
     - DO NOT ALLOW ELECTRONIC CHECK
 - Contracts:
     - DO NOT ALLOW MONTH CONTRACT
-<br><br><br>
+<br><br>
+<h4><b>If I Had More Time:</b></h4>

+- Get prices of all services
+- Check for customer comments/sentiment
+- Check for local competition
+- Check for local 'common knowledge'/'norm'
+- Check advertisements
+<br><br>